Abranchini/ADA_Project/README.md

 ## Questions for TAs - Milestone 2

 - In the GCAM column, the floating point average value (the ones that start with v) do not exist for all dictionaries in that event.
 There are a lot of c's, but not a corresponding number of v's.
 In the documentation this fact is not explained, wanted to know if they only computed the score for specific dictionaries?
+Also, where could we find some definitions of the "feeling" of the dictionaries?
+Some are stated in the Codebook, others have excel sheets in the web, but some don't, if you knew where the GDELT goes to obtain this information would be great.